nathan-bulus/MDX_CST4060/README.md

 ## Coursework 2
 Data Visualisation with JavaScript

-Tasks: Use Vega-Lite to create visualisations that answerthe following analysis questions:
+Tasks: Use Vega-Lite to create visualisations that answers the following analysis questions:

 1. Describe trends and anomalies with respect to chemical contamination in the